 An individual is eligible for temporary, term, or career-conditional appointment(s) under E.O.
 12721 for a period of 3 years following the date of return from overseas to the United States to resume residence.
-However, family members should understand that while they may invoke non-competitive status for temporary, term or other excepted service positions multiple times during the eligibility period, once they have been appointed to a career-conditional Civil Service position they cannot invoke their eligibility again.
+However, family members should understand that once they have been appointed to a career-conditional Civil Service position they cannot invoke their eligibility again.
 As stated earlier, once an individual is appointed into the competitive service, he/she must fulfill the qualification requirements (i.e., specialized experience, time in grade, etc.) before competing for other competitive service positions within the Department.

 What about extensions?